Bytes Technology Group (LON:BYIT) Trading Up 17.9% After Analyst Upgrade

-Separately, Shore Capital reaffirmed a “buy” rating on shares of Bytes Technology Group in a report on Tuesday.
+Separately, Shore Capital reaffirmed a “buy” rating on shares of Bytes Technology Group in a research note on Tuesday.

 With a 40-year track record, Bytes Technology Group is one of the UK’s leading providers of software, security and cloud services.
 We enable effective and cost-efficient technology sourcing, adoption and management across software, security, hardware and cloud services.